A fun bushwhack in first-growth forest to a Catskill 67 peak

-We hiked Sleeping Lion in the Halcott Mountain Wild Forest from Condon Hollow Rd with a descent on its long northeast ridge which parallels RT 42 with a road walk on South Beech Ridge Rd back to the car.
-This makes for about a 5.5-mile loop and 1550’ climb to the summit (including the bumps) plus an additional 350’ of climbing on the road for a total of 1900’.
-On this hike, the northwest ridge over the summit and down the northeast ridge of Sleeping Lion is still in first growth generally above 3000’.
-In fact, at about 2800’ on the northeast ridge, we found an old logging road that can be followed all the way down the ridgeline.
+We hiked Sleeping Lion in the Halcott Mountain Wild Forest from Condon Hollow Rd with a descent on its long northeast ridge, which parallels RT 42 with a road walk on South Beech Ridge Rd back to the car.
+This makes for about a 5.5-mile loop and 1550’ climb to the summit (including the bumps) plus an additional 350’ climbing on the road for a total of 1900’.
+On this hike, the northwest ridge over the summit and down the northeast ridge of Sleeping Lion is still in first growth, generally above 3000’.
+In fact, at about 2800’ on the northeast ridge, we found an old logging road that you can follow all the way down the ridgeline.

 From Parking to the Condon-Turk Hollow Pass

 Condon Hollow Road is a dead-end road that has a parking area on the right about 0.40-miles from Beech Ridge Rd.

 The parking area has enough room for about 4-5 cars.

 Heading southwest on the road you’ll pass two homes and quickly reach the dead-end where the old turnpike continues.

 Chris and I continued on this old road which was quite wet but scenic as it followed an unnamed stream (we’ll call it Condon Hollow Kill).
 The Condon Hollow Kill cascades down the glen with some nice places for pictures.